Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

 ### Block statements

-The other flow control approach is like this:
+The remaining flow control approach is like this:

 ```
 IF test_statement THEN